What Is The Best Way To Prevent Poor Food Safety

 Conclusion: A Collaborative Effort for Food Safety

 Preventing poor food safety requires a collaborative effort from all stakeholders, including farmers, food processors, retailers, food handlers, and consumers.
 By implementing the principles outlined in this guide, we can significantly reduce the risk of foodborne illness and ensure the safety and quality of the food we eat.
-A proactive and multi-faceted approach, emphasizing hygiene, safe handling, and appropriate cooking and storage techniques, forms the best defense against food safety risks.
+Because of that, a proactive and multi-faceted approach, emphasizing hygiene, safe handling, and appropriate cooking and storage techniques, forms the best defense against food safety risks.
 Remember, food safety is not just about following rules; it's about protecting the health and well-being of ourselves and others.
 By staying informed and consistently implementing best practices, we can make a real difference in safeguarding our food supply.